 Dr. Benno Wolf was an early German speleologist, and honorary member of the British Speleological Association.
-He was executed by the Nazis during World War II, and subsequently almost forgotten.
+He was murdered by the Nazis during World War II, and subsequently almost forgotten.
 Some years ago the German caving award of the Verband der deutschen Höhlen und Karstforscher (VdHK), the national German caving organization, was named after Dr. Benno Wolf.
 It is awarded to cavers who showed a continuous and extraordinary effort for many years.

 With the rise of the Nazi regime, he was aware of the danger he lived in, being the descendant of Jews.
 He quit his position, to avoid being thrown out.
-He reduced his public work, and finally gave the position of the editor of the German speleologic journal to a friend.
+He reduced his public work, and finally gave the position of the editor of the German speleological journal to a friend.
 Financed by friends, he wrote his most important books, three volumes about cave animals, in the years before the war.
 The British Speleological Association made him a honorary member because of his continuing work in the field of speleology.

 The end was tragic, one of his most important works, the German national cave registry was confiscated by the regime.
 They used the information to build bunkers, underground factories and concentration camps.
 Finally he was arrested on 06-JUL-1942 by the Gestapo, and deported on the 17.
 Alterstransport (17th Elderly Transport) to the concentration camp Theresienstadt.
-Here he died a few months later 71 years old.
+Here he died a few months later, 71 years old.

 |26-SEP-1871||born in Dresden.|